ivoryio/ivory-cli/README.md

 1. Create a project by running the command: **ivory create**

-You can choose between 2 App types
+You can choose between 2 App types:

 a) Hello - which contains the basics for a SPA Web app (SignUp, SignIn & SignOut)

 b) Marketplace - which is work in progress and will contain the basics for a SPA Web Marketplace

 2. Deploy the app by running the command: **ivory deploy**